figgleforth/programming-language/readme.md

 - Don't use `{}` for classes and methods
-  - modifying colors, like alpha
+- Add a lib for color manipulation